brunoclbr/EngineeringAI/README.md

 The goal is to predict **adsorption energies of adsorbates on catalyst surfaces**, helping researchers construct **volcano plots** to identify optimal compositions for the **oxygen reduction reaction (ORR)**.
 - The model is trained using **quantum chemistry data** and fine-tuned using **MLflow**.
 - A **FastAPI backend** allows real-time predictions.
 - A **Streamlit web app** provides an interactive interface for researchers to easily input catalyst compositions and visualize results, including **parity plots**.

+### **5. Keras Deep Dive**
+📂 **Location:** `keras_deep_dive/`
+More than a project here I started, as the name of the folder says, to "deep dive" more into the Kras API after having read François Chollet's "Deep Learning with Python".
+The code and ideas there do not belong to me and full credit goes to the Keras API inventor :)